-Grand Bend Wind Limited Partnership, c/o Northland Power Inc. ("Northland") is proposing to develop, construct and operate a 100 MW wind facility located north of Grand Bend, Ontario.
+Grand Bend Wind Limited Partnership, with Northland Power Inc. ("Northland") as agent, are proposing to develop, construct and operate a 100 MW wind facility located north of Grand Bend, Ontario.
 An application for approval is being prepared under Ontario Regulation 359/09 of the Environmental Protection Act.
 The project is classified as a Class 4 Wind facility under the Regulation.
 The Grand Bend Wind Farm ("the Project") is located in Huron County, spanning the lower-tier municipalities of Bluewater and South Huron.
 Portions of the transmission line also traverse the municipality of Huron East and municipality of West Perth in Perth County.

-The basic project components will include up to 48 turbines (Siemens SWT-2.3-113 direct drive wind turbine generators with a total name plate capacity of 100 MW), turbine access roads, a 36 kV electrical collection system, substation and a new transmission line within municipal road Right-Of-Ways ("ROWs") along Rodgerville Road, Line 17 and Road 183, with connection to the provincial power grid at the 230 kV transmission line south of the Seaforth Transformer Station.
+The basic project components will include up to 48 turbines (Siemens SWT-2.3-113 direct drive wind turbine generators with a total name plate capacity of 100 MW), turbine access roads, a 36 kV electrical collection system, substation, a parts and storage (office/maintenance) building, a new transmission line within municipal road right-of ways ("ROWs") along Sararas Road, Rodgerville Road, and Road 183 with connection to the provincial power grid at the 230 kV transmission line south of the Seaforth Transformer Station.
 During construction temporary components will include access roads and work/storage areas at the turbine locations and transmission connections.